Guidelines For Successfully Following A Gluten Free Diet

-Read on to learn some easy to follow guidelines on how to successfully follow a gluten-free diet including what foods are allowed, foods to avoid and what to do about cross-contamination.
+Read on to learn some easy-to-follow guidelines on following a gluten-free diet, including what foods are allowed, foods to avoid and what to do about cross-contamination.

 Gluten-Free Diet Guidelines

-Switching to a gluten-free diet is a significant change, and like anything new, it takes some getting used to the diet.
+Switching to a gluten-free diet is a significant change; like anything new, it takes some getting used to it.
 You may initially feel deprived by the diet’s restrictions, especially if you weren’t having troubling symptoms before your diagnosis.

-It may help to try to focus on all the foods you can eat instead, however.
+However, it may help to try to focus on all the foods you can eat instead.

-While there is a wide variety of gluten-free products available now, many of them are full of unhealthy ingredients and have been shown by research to be contaminated with gluten.
+While a wide variety of gluten-free products are available now, many of them are full of unhealthy ingredients and have been shown by research to be contaminated with gluten.

-If you’re just starting with a gluten-free diet, and are feeling overwhelmed, it’s a good idea to consult a holistic nutritionist who can answer your questions and offer advice about how to avoid gluten while still eating a healthy, balanced whole food diet.
+Suppose you’re starting with a gluten-free diet and are feeling overwhelmed.
+In that case, it’s a good idea to consult a holistic nutritionist who can answer your questions and offer advice about avoiding gluten while still eating a healthy, balanced whole-food diet.

 Many healthy and delicious foods are naturally gluten-free: